You can plant as many flowers as you want, but without proper soil and water they'll be dead in a month.

 Test, retest, and now consider more intensive diets

-If you have done steps 1-3 above and still feel awful when you eat, now is the time to go get tested, work with a professional, and potentially undertake a more extreme diet, like a GAPS or Wahls Protocol.
+If you have done steps 1-3 above and still feel awful when you eat, now is the time to go get tested, work with a professional, and potentially undertake an elimination diet like Paleo Autoimmune.
 That's because there are definitely other reasons you may still feel lousy, everything ranging from parasites, unknown severe food allergies, auto-immune, or other hidden issues.
 But it makes sense to test once you know that the changes above aren’t enough to heal on your own, and once you have targeted your own unique issues, then do a more advanced healing protocol.